agenieus/SmartWatch-Product-Analysis/README.md

 # SmartWatch-Product-Analysis
-This is the full breakdown of dataset of over 20 Global smartwatches brands who are leaders in the industry, the role of the quality of product in the corresponding market cap of the brands in the Smart watch industry.
+This is the full breakdown of dataset of 38 Global smartwatches brands who are leaders in the industry, the role of the quality of product in the corresponding market cap of the brands in the Smart watch industry.

 ## DOCUMENTATION OUTLINE